run2bizdocs/documentation/en-us/docs/4biz-helium/tracker/use/user-task-configure.md

-title: Configure user activity in the workflow
+title: Configure user activity in the tracker
-Description: This document is intended to configure the activity within the workflow, called user task.
+Description: This document is intended to configure the activity within the tracker, called user task.
-# Configure user activity in the workflow
+# Configure user activity in the tracker

-When designing a workflow, it is possible to insert several elements, among them, the User Activity.
-This document is intended to guide the configuration of this element in the workflow.
+When designing a tracker, it is possible to insert several elements, among them, the User Activity.
+This document is intended to guide the configuration of this element in the tracker.

 Before getting started
 ----------------------
-To use the "User Activity" element, it's necessary to have, at least, a registered workflow in the tool, with the event elements: "start" and "end".
+To use the "User Activity" element, it's necessary to have, at least, a registered tracker in the tool, with the event elements: "start" and "end".

 !!!
 Abstract "NOTE"

-    Within the *Interface* tab, choosing the "Neuro Form" Interaction Type: have 2 distinct Neuro forms configured for the creation form to be displayed next to the monitoring form.
+    Within the *Interface* tab, choosing the "Builder Form" Interaction Type: have 2 distinct Builder forms configured for the creation form to be displayed next to the monitoring form.
     It is also necessary to create the Ticket Template for each of the forms.

 Procedure
 ------------

-1. Access the main menu Workflow > Flow Design;
+1. Access the main menu tracker > Flow Design;
 2. Click on "New”;
 3. Click on the Diagram tab and then on Activity;
-4. Click on the User Task element and drag it to the workflow creation panel;
+4. Click on the User Task element and drag it to the tracker creation panel;
 5. The following element configuration tabs will be opened:

 **Identification**